waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Entrance at Goldenrod City (9, 5) and (10, 5).
 - Pokemaniac Donald at (19, 27) in entrance room warns of "rough" battles downstairs.
 - Teacher at (3, 27) in entrance room expresses fear of the Underground.
 - Haircut Brother: Younger brother appears on Fridays in Goldenrod Underground.
 Cost: ¥300.
 Increases Pokémon happiness.
-(Confirmed Turn 3752).

 # Trainer Roster
 - Picnicker Kim: Vulpix (Lv 15)